 An orange mylar emergency blanket is not only helpful in trapping body heat in an emergency it also can be used to signal for help.
 In snowstorms, its hard to spot other vehicles especially if it is white.
 To make your car more visible close it on the outside of the door.

 There are so many potential uses.
 It can be used to signal for help by spelling SOS on the mylar blanket.
 If your vehicle is damaged, it can be used to seal drafty areas while you wait for help to arrive.

 If you slide off the road driving in a snowstorm, shovels allow you to dig a path from your car back to the road.
+Rubber snow tracks can also help get you back on the road.
 If your car is stuck, shovel the snow out from around your doors and exhaust pipe.
 After a few hours in a snowstorm the snow can get so high that it blocks the doors trapping you inside.
 You also will need to keep the exhaust pipe clear to keep carbon monoxide from building-up in and around your car.